Face à la mer: Song information

 The text was written by Passi and Alana Filippi, while the music was composed by Calogero and his brother, Gioacchino.
 The song mixes pop (verses sung by Calogero) and R&B (that of Passi) styles.

 In the French TV program La Chanson de l'année 2004, broadcast on TF1, the song was awarded 'Song of the year' thanks to the voters of the TV viewers.

 The song was included on many French compilations, such as Mission Tubes, Duos, NRJ Music Awards 2005, Total Hits 2004 and Duos d'aujourd'hui.

 "Face à la mer" was performed by both singers during Calogero's first concerts tour and was thus available on his live album Live 1.0 (first track, CD 2).
 The song was covered by Michèle Laroque, Lââm, Patrick Fiori, Patricia Kaas and MC Solaar for Les Enfoirés' album 2006: Le Village des Enfoirés, on which it is the fourth track.

 It was covered in Greek by singer Andriana Babali and rapper Stereo Mike in 2007 as "Des kathara" (Δες καθαρά, Look clearly).
-The Greek version is not an exact translation of the lyrics but follows the exact mellody and also retains the original French chorus for the first half of the song.
+The Greek version is not an exact translation of the lyrics but follows the exact melody and also retains the original French chorus for the first half of the song.